alex88ridolfi/Dracula/README.md

 * If the post-fit residuals are flattened, put an EFAC in your timfile such that the reduced chi2 of the post-fit residuals is ~1.

-* Now, eveything is ready for the solution!
+* Now, eveything is ready for attempting to find the solution!
 Groups of TOAs from closely spaced observations can now be joined together (``connected").
 In the gap between those two groups, comment out two successive JUMP statements and insert a "PHASE N" (where N is some integer number of phase wraps, which should start with zero) between them, then run tempo.
 Repeat for integers around N. Hopefully, one of the values of N will result in a reduced chi2 of the post-fit residuals of ~1.
 In that case, if changing N by +/-1 yields a reduced chi2 that is considerably larger than 1, then N gives you an unambiguous correction to the _rotation number_ predicted by the solution.
 In this case you have connected that gap!

 * Leave the PHASE +N statement in the previous gap at its optimal N value (reduced chi2 ~ 1) and move to the next narrow gap between nearby groups of TOAs and repeat the procedure.